Dre Campbell Farm

 Put on a pair of gloves and pick off the larvae and/or eggs from the leaves or needles.

 Next, squish them.
-You can also drop them in insecticidal soapy water to kill them.
+You can also drop them into insecticidal soap to kill them.

 2. Birds

 Once mature, the larvae drop to the ground to pupate in the soil.
-Tilling the soil exposes the pupae to birds.
+Disturbing the soil or leaf litter can expose pupae to birds and other predators.

 Placing a feeder by the affected plants can also attract birds.